brcina/spring-server-mvn/README.md

 After the docker container is running login (with the password provided) create admin user with password.
 Also create a user and copy the token to the environment variable `SM_SONAR_TOKEN` see the Environment section

+> check https://docs.sonarsource.com/sonarqube-server/latest/user-guide/managing-tokens/ for instructions how create it

 #### CI/CD

 This project uses jenkins pipeline see `Jenkinsfile` in the project, for development purposes one can install jenkins